Conflict of Interests

 6.2 Virginia State and Local Conflict of Interests Act Online Course

 The Commonwealth requires COI designated employees and officers to complete an online Conflict of Interests course within sixty days of assuming employment and once every two years thereafter.
-Notifications to complete the course are sent by the COI agency coordinator.
-The course is accessed from JMU’s Human Resources website at https://attendee.gotowebinar.com/register/7819482976195843074 or http://www.jmu.edu/hrcompliance/index.shtml.
-The course takes approximately an hour to complete.
+Notifications to complete the course are sent by the COI Agency Coordinator.
+The course is accessed at https://attendee.gotowebinar.com/register/7819482976195843074.
+The course takes approximately one hour to complete.

 It is the responsibility of each JMU employee and officer to comply with the Act.

 Any employee or officer who believes he/she may be in violation of the State and Local Government Conflict of Interests Act has the right and obligation to seek a written advisory opinion of the Attorney General of the Commonwealth of Virginia or the Council and thereby avoid prosecution and loss of office or employment.

 If any employee or officer has reason to believe conflict of interests may exist, it is her/his duty to report it to JMU Audit and Management Services.